Warren Jeffs: Arrest, trial and convictions

-Prison life
+Incarceration

 Jeffs tried to hang himself in jail in 2007 in Utah.
-On July 9, 2008, he was taken from the Mohave County, Arizona jail in Kingman, Arizona to a Las Vegas, Nevada hospital for what was described as a serious medical problem.
-Sheriff Tom Sheahan did not specify Jeffs' medical problem but said it was serious enough to move him about 100 miles from the Kingman Regional Medical Center to the Nevada hospital.
+On July 9, 2008, he was taken from the Mohave County, Arizona jail in Kingman, Arizona, to a Las Vegas, Nevada, hospital for what was described as a serious medical problem.
+Sheriff Tom Sheahan did not specify the problem, but said it was serious enough to move him about 100 miles from the Kingman Regional Medical Center to the Nevada hospital.

 Jeffs has engaged in lengthy hunger strikes, which his doctors and attorneys have claimed were for spiritual reasons.
 In August 2009, Superior Court Judge Steve Conn ordered that Jeffs be force-fed at the Arizona jail.

 On August 29, 2011, Jeffs was taken to East Texas Medical Center, Tyler, Texas, and hospitalized in critical condition under a medically induced coma after excessive fasting.
 Officials were not sure how long he would remain hospitalized, but expected Jeffs to live.
 Jeffs is incarcerated at the Louis C. Powledge Unit of the TDCJ near Palestine, Texas.

 Jeffs predicted in December 2012 that the world would end before 2013 and called for his followers to prepare for the end.

+In 2012, while incarcerated at the Powledge Unit, Jeffs released a book titled Jesus Christ Message to All Nations compiling various revelations that he stated he had received.
+Among these were directives to set Jeffs free and warnings to specific countries around the world.
+Copies of the book were mailed to Utah state legislators by the FLDS Church.
+Federal prosecutors stated in 2016 that the publication had been financed by $250,000 in money defrauded from federal welfare programs and laundered through FLDS shops.

 The United Effort Plan (UEP) trust that formerly belonged to the FLDS was taken over by Utah in 2005 and controlled by the court for over a decade, before a judge handed it over to a community board mostly composed of former sect members.
 In 2017, both the trust and Jeffs were sued by a woman alleging she was sexually abused by Jeffs when she was a child.
 Jeffs allegedly suffered a mental breakdown in the summer of 2019, leaving him unfit to give a deposition in the sex abuse case against him.
-Attorneys representing the UEP community trust contended that forcing him to testify would be “futile.”
-The plaintiff's attorney said there is a lack of evidence to support a claim of Jeff's incompetency, accusing the trust of being "understandably very fearful" about Jeffs' testimony since it is liable for his actions as the past president of the FLDS.
+Attorneys representing the UEP community trust contended that forcing him to testify would be "futile."
+The plaintiff's attorney said there is a lack of evidence to support a claim of Jeff's incompetency, accusing the trust of being "understandably very fearful" about Jeffs's testimony since it is liable for his actions as the past president of the FLDS.

 Current FLDS members continue to consider Jeffs to be their leader and prophet who speaks to God and who has been wrongly convicted.